One Welfare: an innovative approach to resilient livestock farming

 Results

-During the first year, progress was made in building a baseline on practices and technologies related to animal welfare for cattle and sheep in each country.
-Seven co-participatory workshops, mobilizing some 188 local stakeholders.
-In Bariloche, the process strengthened family farming with a territorial identity through intercultural dialogue.
-In Chaco, the "One Welfare" approach was promoted, raising awareness among producers and encouraging more sustainable practices.
+In the first year, the commitment of the co-executing agencies and partners to establish a baseline on practices and technologies related to animal welfare in cattle and sheep was reaffirmed.
+Outreach events and seven co-participatory workshops were held with 188 local actors, generating a report and four technical notes with preliminary results.
+In Argentina, the “One Welfare” approach was promoted in family livestock farming with territorial identity.
 In Chile, priorities were defined in the dairy sector, integrating animal welfare into key processes.
-In Colombia, action plans were designed on pilot farms based on technical and traditional knowledge.
-The initiative consolidated local networks, identified at least 8 potential demonstration units, tools and collective learning processes, and drove concrete transformations toward more resilient, sustainable, and inclusive livestock systems.
+In Colombia, practices were identified and action plans were initiated on pilot farms, articulating technical and traditional knowledge.
+The initiative strengthened local networks, identified at least eight demonstration units, and promoted tools and learning to advance toward more resilient, sustainable, and inclusive livestock systems

 Co-innovative regional platform